Peixuan-Wu/peixuan-wu.github.io/docs/Develop/CG/101overview.md

 10.Typography
 > The Quick Brown Fox Jumps Over The Lazy Dog

-> We learn graphics not praphics API.
+> We learn graphics, not praphics API.

 ### What's the differences between CG and CV?
+CG: Model ----> Image (Rendering)

+CV: Image ----> Model

+> No clear boundaries

 ## focus in this course